naofumi/first_try/README.md

 Layout shift tends to make a website look fidgety and cheap.
 To partially mitigate this, we have put in page layout animations so that the early layouts will not be visible.

+## Other

+* We have not implemented inter-micro frontend communication.
+This would typically involve custom JavaScript events.
+*